nilearn/nilearn/doc/ica_resting_state.rst

    Note that as the ICA components are not ordered, the two components displayed on your computer might not match those of the tutorial.
-For a fair representation, you should display all the components and investigate which one resemble those displayed above.
+For a fair representation, you should display all components and investigate which one resemble those displayed above.